ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In this application profile, this parameter is used to request and retrieve from the Group Manager its Diffie-Hellman authentication credentials to use, in the OSCORE groups that the Client has been authorized to join.
 The Group Manager has a Diffie-Hellman authentication credential in an OSCORE group if and only if the group is a pairwise-only group.
 In this case, the early retrieval of the Group Manager's authentication credential is necessary in order for the joining node to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-When used in the Token Transfer Request sent to the Group Manager, the 'kdc_dh_creds' parameter has value the CBOR simple value "null" (0xf6).
+When used in the Token Transfer Request sent to the Group Manager, the 'kdc_dh_creds' parameter has value the CBOR simple value `null` (0xf6).
 This is done to ask for the Diffie-Hellman authentication credentials that the Group Manager uses in the OSCORE groups that the Client has been authorized to join.

 When used in the following Token Transfer Response from the Group Manager, the 'kdc_dh_creds' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups that the Client has been authorized to join.